Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Professionalism Assessment

 Professionalism is one of the pillars of students’ training as future physicians, and its presence is critically important as student doctors develop their knowledge and skills.
-KHSC-KansasCOM expects all KHSC-KansasCOM graduates to demonstrate professionalism in all aspects of their training, as well as when they are outside of the classroom/lab.
+KHSU-KansasCOM expects all KHSU-KansasCOM graduates to demonstrate professionalism in all aspects of their training, as well as when they are outside of the classroom/lab.

 Students’ professionalism assessment will also be considered as part of the Medical School Performance Evaluation (MSPE)/Dean’s Letter process, when students have their Dean’s letter produced for residency applications.
-All KHSC-KansasCOM students must exceed all minimum professionalism expectations in order to graduate from the KHSC-KansasCOM.
-Details about the assessment of student professionalism will be discussed with each KHSC-KansasCOM class annually.
+All KHSU-KansasCOM students must exceed all minimum professionalism expectations in order to graduate from the KHSU-KansasCOM.
+Details about the assessment of student professionalism will be discussed with each KHSU-KansasCOM class annually.

 Examples of unprofessional behavior include, but are not limited to, the following: cheating, dishonesty, disrespect, tardiness, abuse (verbal and physical), illegal activity, discrimination, breach of privacy, substance abuse/impairment, unethical behavior, foul language, and disrespectful or unprofessional use of social media will not be tolerated.